 - Dec 1 Audio Status: This gives the overall audio status.
-Its values are: - OK: The decoder is running normally. - PID: shows the audio PID for this audio service.

-- Channels: Indicates the number of channels for this service.
+Its values are: - OK: The decoder is running normally. - Not Present: The audio service is not present in the transport stream. - PID: shows the audio PID for this audio service. - Channels: Indicates the number of channels for this service.
 This indicator will have the value of 1 for mono services, 2 for stereo services, and 6 for surround services.
 Note that an incoming surround service configured for stereo output will have the value 6 here. - Type: Provides the compression standard for the audio service. - Sample Freq: Provides the sampling frequency for the audio service.
 Note that SDI signals require a 48 kHz audio sampling rate.
-The 9993-DEC will automatically convert the sample rate of incoming signals to 48 kHz for output. - Level (dBFS): Provides the instantaneous audio level.
+The 9993-DEC will automatically convert the sample rate of incoming signals to 48 kHz for output. - Level (dBFS): Provides instantaneous audio level.
 For stereo services, two values are provided, corresponding to left/right levels.
 For surround services, six values are provided, corresponding to L/R/C/LFE/Ls/Rs. - Errors: Provides a running count of the number of errors.
 This this count can be reset by clicking the Reset Network Statistics button in the Config Tab Decoder Input Configuration.